pramsey/crunchyblog/eventserv1/index.md

 ## LISTEN/NOTIFY

-Looks what is happening in the trigger function above: for every data change, the function is preparing a JSON object with the row information, and then using the `pg_notify()` function on that JSON object.
+Look what is happening in the trigger function above! ⬆️⬆️⬆️

+For every data change, the function is preparing a JSON object with the row information, and then using the `pg_notify()` function on that JSON object.
 Why?

 The `pg_notify()` function is equivalent to running the PostgreSQL [NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html) command. `NOTIFY` is one half of the [LISTEN](https://www.postgresql.org/docs/current/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html) pairing of commands.